top of page

 I think a great place to start is to just know what where you're buying your things from.

-I think education in the society and the Cummings that we buy from is so vital and important.
+I think education in the society and the companies that we buy from is so vital and important.

 And so just understanding that alone, you're just trying to make an impact in your daily life.